ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

-#0.
-Where am I? :script that prints the absolute path name of the current working directory
+0. Script that prints the absolute path name of the current working directory

+2. Displaying the contents list of your current directory.